dnieuw/ViromeBrowser/cran-comments.md

 There can be an error or note if bioconductor packages RSamtools and Biostrings cannot be automatically installed.

-An error occurs when --run-donttest is performed, which is not possible to do, because it is an interactive app.

 There was a note from CRAN regarding the deprecation of the viromebrowser package because of the deprecated 'rbokeh' package.
 This update removes that dependency.

 ### Downstream dependencies